csiro-easi/easi-cookbook/docs/gridded/sample-gridded-argo-workflow.md

 ### Gridded

-The first step is the `Argo` steps object in charge of running the rest and can be seen as the workflow itself.
+The first step is the `Argo` steps object in charge of running the rest and is the root of the workflow itself.

 ### Tile generator

-The extent provided by the user as input to the `Argo` workflow is gridded into`Datacube` `GridWorkflow` cells indexed by keys by a[TileGenerator](../tasks/gridded/tile_generator.py).
-The cell specification is defined by a defined by a `GridSpec` setting out the size of cells and coordinates of the keys.
+The extent provided by the user as input to the `Argo` workflow is gridded into`Datacube` `GridWorkflow` cells indexed by keys by a [TileGenerator](../tasks/gridded/tile_generator.py).
+The cell specification is defined by a `GridSpec` setting out the size of cells and coordinates of the keys which identify them.
 The `DataCube` is queried for `datasets` but no data is loaded.
 The cells contain metadata allowing direct subsequent data cube loading without searching the index again which saves repeat database queries and excessive load when the workflow fans out to many workers.

 The list of cells are pickled into an `Argo artifact` called `product_cells.pickle` which will be shared with all tile processors. `Artifact`s are the best way to pass non-trivial objects (>256KB) between steps, by storing data to file (compressed to `.tgz` by default).
-In our example, the keys identifying the cells are divided into sub-lists each containing at most tiles_per_cluster` cells, and each sub-list will be processed by a distinct tile processor.
+In our example, the keys identifying the cells are divided into sub-lists each containing at most `tiles_per_cluster` cells, and each sub-list will be processed by a distinct tile processor.

 Using `tiles_per_cluster=2` there are 2 keys in each sub list, each key being a pair of values, e.g.,
 ```